-Join Sally Norred for an in-depth discussion in this video Recording the webinar, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Recording the webinar, part of Learning to Run Webinars.

 - Recording your Webinar allows you to share…your Webinar with people who are…not able to attend the live event.…Standard Webinar software tools…provide a recording feature.…If recording your Webinar is important to you…make sure that the Webinar tool you select…includes recording functionality.…Sometimes the Webinar software will save…your recording on their servier…and provide you with a link to the recording.…Other tools will provide you with a downloadable…video file of your recording.…Consider which of these features you prefer…when you're selecting your Webinar software.…What's recorded in the Webinar can vary from tool to tool.…

 Sometimes Q and A polls are shown…in the recorded video and sometimes they aren't.…Test to see what recording functionality…your Webinar tool provides.…Assign a specific member of the Webinar production…team to start and stop the Webinar recording.…There is so much to think about during the event…that it can be difficult for the presenter to remember…and it can be difficult to get the timing…

 - Making webinars engaging

 - Comparing webinar software, like Adobe Connect and WebEx Event Center

 - Using audio and video